aosabook/500lines/contingent/chapter.rst

 When the user finishes a new edit and runs “Save,” both the ``read()`` method and its consequences need to be invoked.

-This will requires us to walk the graph in the opposite order from the one in which it was created.
+This will require us to walk the graph in the opposite order from the one in which it was created.
 It was built, you will recall, by calling
 ``render()`` for the API Reference and having that call ``parse()``